chshersh/tool-sync/README.md

 [![Latest GitHub release](https://img.shields.io/github/v/release/chshersh/tool-sync)](https://github.com/chshersh/tool-sync/releases/latest)
 [![MPL-2.0 license](https://img.shields.io/badge/license-MPL--2.0-blue.svg)](LICENSE)

-`tool-sync` is a CLI tool for installing your other favourite tools from GitHub Releases.
+`tool-sync` is a CLI tool that solves one problem:

+**📥 Download pre-built binaries of all your favourite tools with a single command.**

+`tool-sync` embraces the idea that configuring your personal development environment should be as easy as possible.
+And the life is pretty easy when all the tools are simple executables.

+**So why not simply download all the executables you use and put them in a single place???** 🚀 😱

 ![tool-sync demo](./images/demo.gif)